vidanov/lambda-nodejs-lightsail-backup/README.md

 We need to set up some permissions, so that our Lambda function has enough rights to do the job.

-***ATTENTION!*** The script will remove all snapshots you created if they are out of range.
-To keep them you need modify the script.
+***ATTENTION!*** The script will remove all snapshots, with the same label, you created if they are out of range.
+To keep them you need to modify the script.
 I plan to change it to keep all manually created backups.
 But now be careful!

 ## Step 1.
 Create the IAM policy
  1. Sign up to the AWS console here https://aws.amazon.com